 If you have been made Bankrupt in error then you can apply to have the Bankruptcy annulled.
 This requires specialist advice and any application to the Court should be made as soon as possible.
 If you have been made Bankrupt but have the resources to pay your creditors straight away then you can apply to have your Bankruptcy annulled but you will need to prove to the Court that you have dealt with all your creditors satisfactorily.

-Liabilities not included within Bankruptcy
+Which Liabilities are not included within Bankruptcy?

 There are certain categories of debt which will not be included within the Bankruptcy and will survive.
 They are as follows: